medic/cht-docs/content/en/apps/guides/hosting/4.x/self-hosting/k3s - multiple nodes.md

 A container orchestrater has the ability to schedule projects on available resources spread across a datacenter.
 For national scale projects, or a large number of cht-core deployments to maintain, we recommend and support using a lightweight kubernetes orchestrator called [k3s](https://docs.k3s.io/).
 The orchestrator will monitor resources across a group of nodes (VMs), place cht-core projects where there is available resource and migrate projects to spare resources if combined utilization is high or there are underlying issues.
 Instead of provisioning one VM per cht-core project, we will provision larger VMs and deploy multiple cht-core projects on one VM, with each project receiving optional resource limitations.

 An example of national scale use-case of an orchestrator is deploying 50 cht-core projects, one for each county.
 For this scenario, we will provision 9 large VMs, and place 6 cht-core projects on each VM, allowing spare resources to handle failovers, as well as the orchestrator to decide which project is placed on which VM.
-This enables efficient use of resources without having to manually plan your datacenter resource utilization.
+This enables efficient use of resources without having to manually plan your datacenter resource utilization on a project basis.

-### About clustered deployments

-In a clustered CHT setup, there are multiple CouchDB nodes responding to users.
-The ability to [horizontally scale](https://en.wikipedia.org/wiki/Horizontal_scaling#Horizontal_(scale_out)_and_vertical_scaling_(scale_up)) a CHT instance was added in version CHT 4.0.0.
-In this document we set up a three node CouchDB cluster.
-We require all three CouchDB nodes to be running and healthy before installing the CHT.
-Our healthcheck service determines the health of the CouchDB nodes and turns off the CHT if any single node is not functional.

 ### Nodes